IoT and the transformation imperative

 Manufacturing is huge.
 With the scope and pace of digital disruption expanding and accelerating exponentially, the stakes are enormous.
 According to the Manufacturing Institute, the manufacturing industry in North America alone is valued at more than $2.18 trillion.

 A recent study by Fujitsu paints an alarming picture for the future of manufacturing: 90% of manufacturing professionals report the sector is already impacted by digital disruption; 95% admit their business needs to evolve to thrive; 90% believe the industry will change by 2021, and 52% say their business will not exist in its current form in five years’ time.
-Check out this previously published blog for more impressive IoT stats.

 Internet of things (IoT) is the single most transformational force in manufacturing today.
 Sure, manufacturers have been driving improvements through data acquisition around sensors, systems, and people for decades – under continuous improvement initiatives such as Lean Six Sigma or Kaizen Events.
 But today’s digital disruption, dynamic market conditions, and fierce global competition have made IoT-based transformation a clear-cut, unavoidable imperative for manufacturers worldwide.